schenkmartin/openshift-examples/stackgres/demodb/README.md

 oc apply -f SGBackup-demodb-manualbackup01.yml
 ```

-TODO: How to check the backup status?
-Running, Finished - w or w/o errors - wal-g output or backup pod output?

 Each database backup creates a SGBackup resource.
 Manual backups will not be managed by the configured retention.
-TODO - check this!

 ```
 NAME                         CLUSTER   MANAGED   STATUS